deskpro/deskpro-importer-tools/README.md

 open the file and read the instruction at the top of the file.
 Often you will need to insert a few configuration options before running the tool.

-## Running the DeskPRO Importer

 After you have successfully run one of the export tools, the `data/` directory will be populated with many files (perhaps thousands or hundreds of thousands, depending on how much data you are importing).

-Now you need to run the DeskPRO tool to import this data.
-You do this by running the following command from DeskPRO's root directory:
+After that, you need to run the special DeskPRO command from the folder on your server that has DeskPRO.

+Here's an example putting it all togehter:

+    cd /path/to/deskpro-importer-tools
+    php mytool.php

+    # this will run and populate the data/ directory with JSON files

+    cd /path/to/deskpro
-    php cmd.php dp:import:run json --input-path "path/to/data"
+    bin/console dp:import:run json --input-path "/path/to/deskpro-importer-tools/data"

-Where the path is the path to the `data/` directory here in this tool directory.

 ---